FruitbatM/trail-run-adventures/README.md

 - 404 and 500 error pages
     - if a user navigates to a page which does not exist or if they do not have permission to access, they will be directed to a 404 error page
-    - if there are an internal problems with the server, a 500 error page will appear
+    - if there is an internal problems with the server, a 500 error page will appear

 ## Future Implementation

 - Wishlist
     - a feature that allows authenticated users to save (wishlist) items for later purchase.
 - Product reviews
-    - the idea would be to implement ratings and product reviews on product pages.
+    - the idea would be to implement ratings and product reviews on product and holiday pages.
 - Pagination
 - Real time chat

 # Django Apps